 The City entered into a local participation agreement with Campbell County Fiscal Court for the US 27 Development Area effective July 1, 2014.
 As part of the agreement, the City pledged 80% of the City's Incremental Revenues from City real property ad valorem taxes and occupational taxes generated within the Development Area for a period of thirty years.
 These funds are to pay for Project Costs and Redevelopment Assistance within the Development Area.
 A tax base was established as part of the agreement based on calendar 2013 revenues to measure Incremental Revenues within the Development Area.
-No significant development had occurred as of June 30, 2020 in the Development Area.
+Development has begun as of June 30, 2022 in the Development Area; however, the financial impact has not yet been determined.